Amorymeltzer/weegee/Instructions.md

 Step 3: Go through ManualCheck.txt FIRST!
 Repeat Steps 1 and 2 when done.

-Step 4: ./move.pl
+Step 4: ./move.pl <directory/with/only/image/files>
-Result: Files in dupes.txt moved to trash

-Step 5: ./orgFiles.pl <directory/with/only/image/files>
-Result: Files moved to appropriately named directs
+Result: Files in dupes.txt moved to trash, others moved to appropriately named directory